 This year, Oscar®-winning Iranian writer and director Asghar Farhadi has been appointed as the International Jury President to lead a group of accomplished Jury members.

 Asghar Farhadi, Jury President – Islamic Republic of Iran

 Farhadi made his latest movie, The Past (2013) in France.
-Berenice Bejo won the best actress prize from Cannes Film Festival.
-The Past also was nominated in Golden Globe for the best foreign language film and won the Best Foreign language film of NBR ( National Board of Reviews ) and was nominated in 5 categories of Cesar Film Festival including Directing, Best Script and Best Actress.
+Berenice Bejo won the best actress prize from the Cannes Film Festival, the film was nominated for the Golden Globe for the Best Foreign Language Film, won the Best Foreign language Film Awards from the National Board of Review and was nominated in five categories at the César Film Awards including directing, writing and acting.

 Asghar Farhadi received the Medal of Officier des arts et des lettres from the Ministry of Culture of France on 27th of February for his artistic influence on French Art and Literature.

 Born in 1984 in Singapore, Anthony Chen enrolled in Ngee Ann Polytechnic’s School of Film and Media Studies at an early age of 17 to pursue his passion for filmmaking.
 He graduated from film school with his graduation film, G-23 (2005), which screened at multiple festivals worldwide and won awards in Europe and Asia.
 His second short film, Ah Ma (Grandma) (2007), was nominated for the Palme d’Or for Short Film at the 60th Cannes Film Festival, and was awarded a Special Mention.
 Haze (2008), his next short, screened in competition at the 58th Berlin International Film Festival.